Kishore-SR/Campus-Founders/backend/README.md

-# Covalent Backend API
+# Campus Founders Backend API

-This is the backend API for the Covalent social app, built to run on Vercel serverless functions.
+This is the backend API for the Campus Founders platform, built to run on Vercel serverless functions.

 ## Environment Variables